-Foreign Currency Risk: At September 30, 2017, the Fund's total assets had no foreign currency risk exposure through investments in foreign companies.
-At September 30, 2016, \$554,527 or 1% of the Fund's total assets had exposure of foreign currency risk through investments in foreign companies.
-These investments consisted of \$554,527 of international equity securities.
+Foreign Currency Risk: At September 30, 2018, \$45,638 or 0.09% of the Fund's total assets had exposure of foreign currency risk through investments in foreign companies.
+These investments consisted of \$45,638 of international equity securities.
+At September 30, 2017, the Fund's total assets had no foreign currency risk exposure through investments in foreign companies.

 Concentration of Credit Risk: This is the risk of loss attributable to the quantity of the Fund's investment in a single issuer.
 The Fund's investment policy limits investments in the stock of any one issuing company to 5% of the Fund's assets and to 5% of the outstanding capital stock of any issuing company.
 The Fund's investment policy limits investments in the bonds of any one issuing company to 3% of the Fund's assets.
-Furthermore, investments in corporate common stock and convertible bonds shall not exceed 60% of the Fund's investments at cost or 70% of the Fund's investments at market value; foreign securities shall not exceed 25% of the market value of the Fund's assets; and real estate investments shall not exceed 10% of the market value of the Fund's assets.
+Furthermore, investments in corporate common stock and convertible bonds shall not exceed 60% of the Fund's investments at cost or 70% of the Fund's assets; and real estate investments shall not exceed 10% of the market value of the Fund's assets.